Deep Vein Thrombosis

 Deep Vein ThrombosisAnything that increases the pressure in the legs or causes the blood to pool there will increase the chance of DVT.
 That’s why pregnancy and obesity are causes.
 The extra weight puts pressure on those veins and makes it harder for the blood vessels to circulate back to the heart.
 Thus, the blood is more likely to clot.

-Of course, any kind of clotting disorder will also increase the chances of DVT.
+Of course, any clotting disorder will also increase the chances of DVT.
 A family history of clotting will increase your risk.
 Heart disease, some types of cancer, and inflammatory bowel disease put you at risk.
 Also, smoking and taking medications like birth control or hormone replacement increase risk.

 Here is a breakdown of the common DVT causes: